- How good can I get at whatever I want to do? Let’s understand the general misunderstanding of talent. What does the research tell us?

 - Why don’t most people do it?
 Let’s understand the sociological factors that stand in the way of learning that most people do not even realize exist.

 Helping others to best understand these things, and use them in their own improvement and teaching is what I do.
-Practice Coaching is in addition to lessons and examines what lessons do not have time for, “exactly how do I best learn this to prepare for my next lesson?”
+Practice Coaching is in addition to primary instruction and addresses how one goes about learning the content in a faster way allowing for later use in critical thinking/problem solving.
 I also give clinics and workshops to groups of students and teachers, many times at the same time, in the Art and Science of Learning.

-For 13 years I built and ran an internationally renowned high school music program.
-Through my experience as Chairman of the Music Program as well as classroom teaching, I came to realize that, with very few exceptions, anyone can accomplish high levels of performance.
-There are no B+’s in music (Imagine a concert in which a full 11% of the time there were mistakes!).
-Yet many times teachers who maintain a B+ average for a class are considered excellent.
-There is something missing here.
+For 13 years I built and ran an internationally renowned high school program.
+Through my experience as Department Chair, as well as classroom teaching, I came to realize that, with very few exceptions, anyone can accomplish high levels of performance, or at least maintain excellent grades in basic courses with a reasonable amount of the right kind of work.

 Through research and experience I began to identify the underlying process for this achievement and came to realize that there is a central generic process which underpins all improvement/skill acquisition, and it is not talent.
 This led me to research in the field of cognitive neuroscience.
 I have been able to apply what I have learned in the classroom as well teaching it to other teachers.
 This central process, broadly known as ‘deliberate practice,’ can be applied in any domain yet rarely is.
 Those who do apply it, even some of it, are the ones who appear talented.
 They advance and will continue to do so as they continue to apply that process.